wikipedia2vec/wikipedia2vec/paper/paper.md

 use the skip-gram model [@Mikolov2013] implemented in the Gensim library 3.6.0 [@rehurek_lrec] and the extended skip-gram model implemented in the FastText tool 0.1.0 [@TACL999].
-To create the training corpus for the baseline models, we extracted texts from the Wikipedia dump using [WikiExtractor](https://github.com/attardi/wikiextractor).
+To create the training corpus for the baseline models, we extracted texts from the Wikipedia dump using WikiExtractor[^4].
 We also report the time required for training based on the dump.
-Additionally, to the extent possible, we use the same hyper-parameters to train our models and the baseline models. [^2]
+Additionally, to the extent possible, we use the same hyper-parameters to train our models and the baseline models.[^5]

 We conducted all experiments using Ubuntu Server 16.04 LTS with Python 3.5 and OpenBLAS 0.3.3 installed on the c5d.9xlarge instance with 36 CPU cores deployed